patrickbwarren/python3-HNC-solver/README.md

 non-interacting particles since λ → 0 switches off the interactions.

-Since the free energy can be differentiated to find the pressure, this is the basis for the so-called energy route to the pressure.
+Since the free energy can be differentiated to find the pressure, this is the basis for the so-called energy route to the EoS.
 For example, if the free energy density is available as a function of density, <em>f</em>(ρ), the pressure follows from p = −∂<em>F</em>/∂<em>V</em> as <em>p</em> = ρ² d(<em>f</em>/ρ)/dρ where